Old woman smiling while looking at her tablet

 HealthPlans of NC

 It is of utmost importance to have health insurance that is both comprehensive and affordable.
 Many receive coverage through Medicare and retiree health benefits.
-Understandably, costly Medicare expenses can be quite concerning.
-Thankfully, retiree insurance can work with Medicare to make out-of-pocket expenses more manageable.
+Understandably, costly Medicare expenses can be pretty concerning.
+Thankfully, retiree insurance can work with Medicare to make out-of-pocket costs more manageable.
 It’s also important to note that retiree insurance should fit within creditable coverage.
-But, how does Medicare work with retiree insurance, exactly?
+But how does Medicare work with retiree insurance?

 Understanding Your Medicare and Retiree Insurance

-Medicare is a federal health insurance program meant to help elderly individuals receive quality health coverage at affordable prices.
-To be eligible, one must be at least 65 years old and have paid Social Security taxes for at least 10 years.
+Medicare is a federal health insurance program that helps elderly individuals receive quality health coverage at affordable prices.
+To be eligible, one must be at least 65 and have paid Social Security taxes for at least ten years.
 Typically, individuals receive retiree health benefits through their employer’s group health plan.
-With two health insurance plans, a coordination of benefits will occur.
+With two health insurance plans, benefits are coordinated.

 discussing-retirement